Teaching and Learning

 Who normally provides this help and how would they access this?

 There are a number of staff who can provide support in school.
-For example, Form Tutors, Family Managers, Learning Managers, SENCO, SLT, Student Support.
+For example, Form Tutors, Heads of Year, SENCO, SLT, Student Support.
 All of these members of staff can be contacted through telephone and email.

 Travel trainers can get involved in identified student’s needs where applicable.
 Please contact the school’s SENCO for more information.